Depending on your visa you will have specific permissions determining if and how you can work in the UK, either during or after your studies.

 Both an immigration application fee and the Immigration Health Surcharge will be payable, but no sponsorship will be needed from the University.
 More about the City Graduate route:

-- The Graduate route is going to be launched in summer 202.
-Further information about the route will be published in due course
+- Graduated Route Scheme is going to be launched on 1st July 2021.
+Further guidance about this route will be published in due course.

 - Students will normally be expected to undertake their studies in the UK to be eligible for the Graduate route.
 However, if students are required to either continue their current studies or commence a new course by distance or blended learning due to Covid-19, they will still be eligible to switch into the Graduate route on a concessionary basis if they spent some time studying outside the UK

 - Current students will benefit from this concession if they enter the UK before 6 April 2021 and complete the final semester of their studies in the UK

 - January 2021 students provided they are in the UK by 27 September 2021 and complete the final semester of their studies in the UK